The Definitive Guide to Video Streaming Technology in 2022

 Immersive video streaming is another hot streaming technology that lies before us.
 This is a style of experiential streaming that helps viewers feel like they are in the video.
 There are a few types of immersive streaming including virtual reality and 360 video streaming.

 360 video streaming uses a filming style that captures video from what would be the viewers’ point of view.
-This relatively easy content to create, and it can be accessed on a regular video player.
+This is relatively easy content to create, and it can be accessed on a regular video player.
 Simple cinematic elements can help to improve the user experience.

 Virtual reality (VR) is a bit more advanced, and it requires a special headset for viewers to consume and experience.
 It also takes some more advanced work on the development side.
 In VR, viewers can move freely around the augmented reality.